act65/generalisation/README.md

 Is it really sensible to consider only learning dynamics w.r.t generalisation?
 Other factors include; representation, capacity, (which also effect the learning dynamics?!? argh too complex...)

-Want to see plots of ;
+Want to see plots of;
 * optimisation error wrt training time (and learning rate/dynamics?)
 * approximation error wrt n_parameters, architecture, non-linearities, ?
 * generalisation error wrt sample complexity, ?